Thomas Romney Robinson: Biography

 Robinson was born at St Anne's in Dublin, the son of the English portrait painter Thomas Robinson (d.
 1810) and his wife, Ruth Buck (d.
 1826).
 He was educated at Belfast Academy then studied Divinity at Trinity College Dublin, where he was elected a Scholar in 1808, graduating BA in 1810 and obtaining a fellowship in 1814, at the age of 22.
 He was for some years a deputy professor of natural philosophy (physics) at Trinity.

 Having been also ordained as an Anglican priest while at Trinity, he obtained the church livings of the Anglican Church at Enniskillen and at Carrickmacross in 1824.

 In 1823, now aged 30, he additionally gained the appointment of astronomer at the Armagh observatory.
 From then on he always resided at the Armagh observatory, engaged in researches connected with astronomy and physics, until his death in 1882.

 During the 1840s and 1850s Robinson was a frequent visitor to the world's most powerful telescope of that era, the so-called Leviathan of Parsonstown telescope, which had been built by Robinson's friend and colleague William Parsons, 3rd Earl of Rosse.
 Robinson was active with Parsons in interpreting the higher-resolution views of the night sky produced by Parsons' telescope, particularly with regard to the galaxies and nebulae and he published leading-edge research reports on the question.
 Back at his own observatory in Armagh, Robinson compiled a large catalogue of stars and wrote many related reports.
 In 1862 he was awarded a Royal Medal "for the Armagh catalogue of 5345 stars, deduced from observations made at the Armagh Observatory, from the years 1820 up to 1854; for his papers on the construction of astronomical instruments in the memoirs of the Astronomical Society, and his paper on electromagnets in the Transactions of the Royal Irish Academy".

 Robinson is also of note as the inventor of a device for measuring the speed of the wind, the Robinson cup-anemometer (1846).

 He was president of the Royal Irish Academy from 1851 to 1856, and was a long-time active organiser in the British Association for the Advancement of Science.

 Robinson was a friend of Charles Babbage, who said he was "indebted" for having reminded him about the first time he came up with the idea of the calculating machine.

 Family

 He married twice: firstly Eliza Isabelle Rambaut (d.
-1839) and secondly Lucy Jane Edgeworth (1806–1897), the lifelong disabled daughter of Richard Lovell Edgeworth.
+1839) and secondly Lucy Jane Edgeworth (1806–1897), the lifelong disabled daughter of the politician Richard Lovell Edgeworth.
 His daughter Mary Susanna Robinson married the physicist George Gabriel Stokes.
 Stokes frequently visited Robinson in Armagh in Robinson's later years.